eschlot/WiiStep/cmake/README.md

 Making A CMake Project Against WiiStep
 --------------------------------------

-At the moment, there is no `make install` support for WiiStep.
-The development environment is contained entirely within the post-build `WiiStep` directory.
-This means that an external project wanting to build against WiiStep will need to discover a post-build WiiStep before building itself.
-On the plus side, WiiStep may be built and used entirely within user-space.

 CMake has a nifty [`find_package`](http://www.cmake.org/cmake/help/v2.8.10/cmake.html#command:find_package) command that can be used to resolve WiiStep and load its settings and macros